Class UIForAnyButton<I,B extends AbstractButton>

 withIcon

-which should be scaled and displayed on the button.- Returns:
+icon- The desired icon to be displayed on top of the button.- Returns:

 - This very builder to allow for method chaining.